cs50/cs50.readthedocs.io/heroku.md

     db = SQL(os.getenv("DATABASE_URL"))
     ```

     so that the CS50 Library will connect to your PostgreSQL database instead of your SQLite database.
+Be sure to add

+    ```py
+    import os
+    ```

+    atop `application.py`, if not there already.

 1. In CS50 IDE, execute the below to import `finance.db` into your PostgreSQL database, where `URI` is that same URI.
 Be sure to append `?sslmode=require` to the URI.